avideep/attentive-contractive-flow/README.md

 ```
 python train_img.py --data celebahq --imagesize 256 --nbits 5 --actnorm True --act elu --batchsize 8 --update-freq 5 --n-exact-terms 8 --fc-end False --factor-out True --squeeze-first True --nblocks 16-16-16-16-16-16 --save experiments/celebahq256
 ```

-## Pretrained Models

-Model checkpoints can be downloaded from [releases](https://github.com/rtqichen/residual-flows/releases/latest).

-Use the argument `--resume [checkpt.pth]` to evaluate or sample from the model.

-Each checkpoint contains two sets of parameters, one from training and one containing the exponential moving average (EMA) accumulated over the course of training.
-Scripts will automatically use the EMA parameters for evaluation and sampling.

 ## BibTeX
 ```